 The first icy fingers of winter have begun to close their grip on South Africa.
 As is typical of this time of year, thoughts turn towards thick blankets, warm clothes, hot food and heaters.

-The problem is, South Africa’s energy situation is not what it once was, which, coupled with the possibility of another large electricity price hike in the near future might mean that your current heater may no longer be the best choice.
+The problem is our living expenses continue to rise at a rapid pace and the possibility of another large electricity price hike in the future might mean that your current heater may no longer be the best choice.

 Now is as good a time as any to re-asses your heater options.
 There are a multitude of different heaters available on the market so it can be quite tricky to choose the ‘right’ one for your family and budget.
 Given the current climate, it’s probably best to explore non-electricity dependent options first.

 Non-electrical heating options:

 Gas heaters: Although fairly expensive, gas heaters are the obvious choice in this regard.
 Gas heaters come in a variety of shapes and sizes, emit heat virtually immediately and will continue to keep you warm even when the lights are out.
 It’s worth noting that although convenient, gas heaters, particularly non-flued models are not recommended for bedrooms and other small spaces due to the fact that they can release toxic gases